TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual/Documentation/Editor/Index.rst

 Target group: **Editors**

-How to use the extension from the editor perspective.
+How to use the extension from the perspective of an editor.

+Think of common tasks that an editor is likely to perform in your extension.

-- How does it work?
+- How do they complete them?

-  - works well when doing this.

-  - does not work so well when doing that but we can live with it.

-  - **mind indentation when nesting lists**.

-- How to install the plugin on a web page?
+- What problems are they likely to encounter?
+- What access do they require?

-- What options are available?
+- What configuration options are available to them?

-- **add a new line before and after a bullet list and between sublevels**
+One example could be adding a frontend plugin to a page and then configuring it.

-Language should be non-technical, explaining, using small examples.
+Language should be non-technical, aim to avoid using acronyms where possible.

-Don't use to many acronyms unless they have been explained.
-Don't be confusing by putting information targeting administrators.
+Be mindful that editors typically dont have administrative access to the installation.

 .. tip::